CompuTec/appengine-docs/current/administrators-guide/configuration-and-administration/overview.md

+---
+sidebar_position: 1
+---

-# Configuration and Administration
+# Overview

 :::note
     After upgrade from any 1.00 version to any 2.00, please use the Empty Cache and Hard Reload option in the browser on which you use AppEngine.
 :::

 Here you can find the description of the Administration section of AppEngine along with instruction on how to configure the application to start to work with it.